Discover folk - the CRM for people-powered businesses

 1. Define your requirements

-When selecting an affordable CRM for your small business, start by identifying the key features you need.
+When selecting an affordable CRM for your sales team of 20-50 people, start by identifying the key features you need.
 Do you require robust contact management, sales pipeline tracking, or marketing automation?
-Consider your business's unique needs and prioritize functionalities that will enhance your operations.
+Consider your team's unique needs and prioritize functionalities that will enhance your operations.
 For instance, if customer service is a priority, look for a CRM with built-in support ticketing.
-Clearly defining your requirements will help you narrow down your options and find a solution that fits your small business perfectly.
+Clearly defining your requirements will help you narrow down your options and find a solution that fits your sales team perfectly.

-Key features of a CRM for Small Business
+Key features of a CRM for Sales Teams

 - Automated processes: Streamlines tasks by automating repetitive workflows.